- FAQs

 25% of the value of your pension policy.

-Taking all your pension arrangements into account, the first €200,000 cash lump sum is tax free.
+Taking all your pension arrangements (both Irish and foreign) into account, the first €200,000 cash lump sum is tax free.
 The next €300,000 will be taxed at 20%.
 Anything over €500,000 will be treated as income and taxed under the PAYE system.

 If you are a member of a company pension scheme, you have the option of taking a lump sum based on your salary and length of service instead.